-If the Covered Member requires Emergency Services for an Emergency Medical Condition, while the Covered Member is traveling outside of the Service Area of the In-Network Organization, but cannot reasonably reach an In-Network Provider, the benefits payable for Emergency Services received from an Out-of-Network Provider will be the same as would be payable for the services of an In-Network Provider.
-Your covered expenses are based on our Qualified Payment Amount (QPA) and You are not subject to Balance Billing by the Out-of-Network Provider.
+If the Member requires Emergency Services for an Emergency Medical Condition, while the Member is traveling outside of the Service Area of the In-Network Organization, or cannot reasonably reach an In-Network Provider, or traveling outside the United States, the benefits payable for Emergency Services received from an Out-of-Network Provider will be the same as would be payable for the services of an In-Network Provider.
+Your covered expenses are based on Our Qualified Payment Amount (QPA) and You are not subject to Balance Billing by the Out-of-Network Provider.
 Effective January 1, 2022, when You receive emergency care or get treated by an Out-Of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
 See "Surprise Billing" in this Policy for additional information.

 If you are admitted to a hospital as an inpatient following the stabilization of your emergency condition, your physician or hospital should contact our Medical Management team at (855) 447-2900 as soon as possible to make a benefit determination on your admission.
 If you are admitted to an Out-of-Network hospital, the CO-OP may require you to transfer to an In-Network facility once your condition is stabilized in order to continue receiving benefits at the In-Network provider level.
-Refer to the Schedule of Benefits for Emergency Services benefit details.
+Refer to the SBC for Emergency Services benefit detail found under the Emergence Room Care.